-Alex Rodriguez's nephew kidnapped in New York City hotel over $600G Lamborghini sale
+Alex Rodriguez's 'nephew' kidnapped in New York City hotel over $600G Lamborghini sale

 Gilkes and Vucetovic reportedly drove Susini to the Marriott Marquis, but then demanded Susini return a $35,000 deposit.
 The men then allegedly held Susini against his will in the hotel room.

-Police said the pair then called Susini’s business partners and demanded a ransom and the car in return for the baseball player.
+Police said the pair proceeded to called Susini’s business partners and demanded a ransom and the car in return for the baseball player.
 The business partners called police instead, The New York Post reported.

 Vucetovic and Gilkes were arrested at the hotel at 3:50 a.m.
 Thursday, police said.
 Gilkes was charged with unlawful imprisonment and Vucetovic faces a kidnapping charge.